Endless Space: Gameplay

-Scientific: research Pan-Galactic Society, the final, extremely expensive tech node at the end of the Scientific tech tree.

-Economic: reach a certain level of cumulative Dust revenue.

-Diplomatic: acquire enough Diplomatic Points (by diplomatically interacting with other factions).

-Supremacy: capture every other player's homeworld.

-Wonder: reconstruct at least five 'Endless Wonder' structures.

-Score: achieve the highest total score by the end of the turn limit.

 Release

 Endless Space was made available for pre-purchase on 2 May 2012, on Steam.
 Customers who pre-ordered the game would receive access to the current alpha build and later beta builds prior to launch.
 In addition, customers who pre-ordered would be allowed to provide input on the game's development, through a feature called Games2Gether.
 The game was released on 4 July, on two digital distribution platforms: Steam and GamersGate.
 It came in two special editions: an 'Admiral' edition containing the original soundtrack and a forum badge and an 'Emperor' Special Edition containing the Admiral edition content, as well as a ship skin pack and an Endless hero.